Bicycle is among the oldest form of mobility and before we talk about bike sharing let’s look at some facts about them.

 Shared bicycle systems have advanced from unsupervised systems earlier to fully automated systems now.
 In the beginning, the shared use of bicycles suffered theft and vandalism.
 But,in recent years, the implementation of bicycle sharing information systems has helped overcome the theft issue and has enabled quick and easy access that supports rents and returns at automated stations that provide one-way trips.

 Participation programs for bicycles have been implemented in multiple markets around the world.
 In many urban cities, you now have access to floating bicycles that can be rented and returned almost anywhere.
-In 2019, we will see an increase in cities adopting these schemes in an attempt to reduce the pressure on existing transport infrastructure and reduce the usage of personal vehicles.
+In the second half of 2019, we will see an increase in cities adopting these schemes in an attempt to reduce the pressure on existing transport infrastructure and reduce the usage of personal vehicles.

 Rental charges for bike sharing